 Whether it’s 2 percent, fat-free or whole, all milk has almost exactly the same nutrient profile, containing eight grams of protein plus eight more essential nutrients per serving.
 If you’re trying to decide what milk to purchase, Thayer says to get whatever variety your family prefers.

 If you or your child are lactose intolerant, you still don’t need to give up dairy.
 “There is lactose-free milk that has the same nutritional value as regular milk, just without the lactose,” Thayer says.
 You can even build up your tolerance by consuming lactose.
 “Start with foods lower in lactose, like hard cheeses or yogurt.
 Often times, your body will begin to increase lactase production, the enzyme that breaks down lactose.”

 Dairy is the easiest way to get the nutrients needed for you and your child to thrive.
 Have your children sample an array of dairy products to see which they like best and then incorporate into their daily diet.
 “Some kids prefer yogurt.
 I’m successful with adding milk to their cereal.
 You can opt to use milk when you’re cooking in addition to drinking it, too.”
 However you decide to have your dairy, it’ll probably be easier than getting your kids to eat sardines and kale.

-Brought to you by United Dairy Industry of Michigan.
+Brought to you by Michigan Dairy Farm Families.
 Learn more at milkmeansmore.org.